-Waters breaking early (PPROM) and premature birth
+Waters breaking early (PPROM)

 If your waters break before your baby has reached full term, the medical name for it is preterm premature rupture of the membranes, or PPROM.
 If this happens early, before the contractions start, it can (but does not always) trigger early labour.

-Have my waters have broken early?
+Have my waters have broken early (PPROM)?

 If your waters have broken early, you will experience it as a trickle or a gush of water from your vagina.
 If it isn't too heavy you can use a sanitary towel to catch it.
 This will also allow you to see what colour it is.
 It may be pinkish if it contains some blood, or it may be clear.
 If it is heavy, you may need to use a towel.